Regardless of your concentration, we expect finance majors to have understanding in the following areas:

 Of these additional courses, three (3) are required* and are common to all concentrators; the other course or courses are elective, based upon personal interest or career goals.
 The student's minimum finance curriculum follows:

-- At least one elective from any finance course (MF) offered outside of the required courses for a finance concentration.
-MA351 (Financial Statement Analysis) can also be counted as a Finance elective.
-MF600 senior level electives require senior status and permission from the Department.
+- At least one elective from any finance course (MFIN) offered outside of the required courses for a finance concentration.
+ACCT3351 (Financial Statement Analysis) can also be counted as a Finance elective.
+MFIN66XX senior level electives require senior status and permission from the Department.

 Please refer to Boston College's online course schedule for finance courses currently being offered.